Breastfeeding Your High-Risk Baby

 More intense crying

 Your high-risk baby may need extra time to learn to let you know when they are ready to feed (cue-ing).
 Many mothers find their high-risk babies are too sleepy and sometimes do not seem to know that they need to eat frequently.
-Your baby's doctor may recommend that you wake your baby to feed.
+Your baby's healthcare provider may recommend that you wake your baby to feed.

 Getting ready for discharge

 Usually a baby is doing more nutritive sucking for hospital discharge to be considered.
 When your baby is getting close to discharge, you may want to breastfeed for several feedings in a row.
 Many mothers "room in" for 24 hours the day before discharge.
 After observing several breastfeedings, the NICU staff should have a better sense of the baby's ability to cue for feedings and sustain nutritive sucking, and his or her response to milk "let-down."
 They can chart the effect that breastfeeding has on the baby's wet and dirty diaper count.
 You may be asked questions about signs of milk "let-down" during feedings and whether your breasts feel any softer after feedings.
 They might also suggest using the opportunity to test weigh your baby before and after a feeding session.
 This will let the staff know how much milk is being swallowed by your baby.

 What is test weighing?

 Test weighing allows the NICU staff to monitor the amount of milk your baby takes during a breastfeeding.
 The baby is weighed immediately before and after the feeding using an electronic scale that can measure very small amounts (1 to 5 grams or 0.03 to 0.2 ounces) of weight.
 Your baby will be weighed fully clothed, and no clothing is changed until after the baby is weighed after the feeding, as any change could affect the result.
 Babies do not take the same amount of milk in at every breastfeeding, and test weighing gives the staff a good idea of how much milk the baby takes in over time.

 What is involved in a discharge breastfeeding plan?